GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 ## Browser support {: #browser-support }

-The WebHID API is available on all desktop platforms (Chrome OS, Linux, macOS, and Windows) in Chrome 89.
+The WebHID API is available on all desktop platforms (ChromeOS, Linux, macOS, and Windows) in Chrome 89.

 ## Demos {: #demos }